crcx/parable/source/py/stdlib.md

 # Parable's Standard Library

+The heart of the Parable language is very minimal.
+You have some minimal syntax (**[** and **]** for creating quotes, prefixes for the individual tokens) and a single function (**:**) to attach a name to a slice.

+But the underlying virtual machine provides a fairly wide array of basic functionality via the byte codes.
+The standard library will take these, assign names to each, and then use them to implement an actually useful language.

 Starting off, a simple list with the version information.
 Parable's version numbering is done like this: